theelee13/node-gtfs2mongo/README.md

 Info on GTFS: http://en.wikipedia.org/wiki/General_Transit_Feed_Specification

 In order for the module to work, the GTFS data must be in a folder in the directory of the script running the module.
 The data files should have the following names:
+Also please note: in the mongo shell, please run db.createCollection('nameOfCollection') for every collection you want to use this module for.
+The module assumes that each collection already exists, and acts accordingly.
+Without creating the empty collection beforehand, errors will prevent running.

 agency.txt;